To-Fujita/Voice_Converter_with_VOICEVOX/README.md

 Please download the [VOICEVOX](https://voicevox.hiroshiba.jp/), and install to your PC.

 (b) Download & unzip the file.
-Please download following file and put these unzipped folder under the system path passed.
+Please download following file and put the unzipped folder under the system path passed.
 - Voice Converter: Please download from above "Code".

 (c) Install some libraries to your Python